buq2/van-battery-monitoring/README.md

 ESP32 reads solar charging status from DCC50S and measures voltages across a shunt which is then calculated to total battery current.
-This data is send to HTTP server running on Autopi.
+This data is send to HTTP server running on Autopi and Android application through Bluetooth.